-When creating an Android application, it is important to employ appropriate protective countermeasures for information that an application manages itself, such as shown in Fig. 3.1.1.
-However, it is equally important to have robust security measure in place for information contained in the Android smartphone itself as well as for information that has been gained from other applications such as shown in Table 3.1.1, Table 3.1.2, and Table 3.1.3.
+When creating an Android application, it is important to note that not only the information managed by the application itself, shown in Fig. 3.1.1, but also the information obtained from the Android smartphone itself and other applications, shown in Table 3.1.1, Table 3.1.2, and Table 3.1.3.